Control a digital musical instrument by moving your hands in free space.

 This stream of values is then passed to the second program.

-MIDI Mapping Program
+Link to this section MIDI Mapping Program

 The second program handles mapping each axis to a stream of MIDI data.
 Each of the four axes are handled separately.
 The program provides a control panel which allows configuring the parameters of the MIDI stream.